RawanAk/OMWorkshop/infrastructure/infrastructure.md

 - Log-in to your OCI tenancy.

-## Task 1: Enable access to Log Group with Instance Principal
+## Task 1: Enable Logging Analytics Service
   - First you need to enable Logging analytics service, go to the menu and select **Observability and Management** and select **Logging Analytics**

   ![](./images/img1.png)